betaglot/plantabeta/docs/guide/Who/NovicePlanter.md

 Novice Planters ALWAYS Google "How to Plant trees?" before starting the season.
 Why?
 To educate themselves as much as possible before starting work, because they know that the more knowledge they have about planting the more money they will make.

-## Using Plantbeta Before the Season
+## Using PutPlant Before the Season

-## Using Plantbeta During the Season
+## Using PutPlant During the Season

-## Using Plantbeta After the Season
+## Using PutPlant After the Season